bstollnitz/fashion-mnist-pytorch/fashion-mnist-pytorch/aml-managed-endpoint/README.md

 For a detailed explanation of the code, check out the accompanying blog post: [Creating managed online endpoints in Azure ML](https://bea.stollnitz.com/blog/managed-endpoint/).

-I've included in the project all the folders created when running the code (`pytorch-model`, `tf-model`, and `sample-request`).
-Therefore you don't need to build and run the code &mdash; you can go straight to working with the endpoints!

 You can find below the steps needed to create and invoke the endpoints in this project.